cal-adapt/climakitae/docs-mkdocs/api/processor-utilities.md

 ## Overview

-The processor utilities modules provide base classes and helper functions for implementing data processors in the new core architecture:
+The processor utilities modules provide base classes and helper functions for implementing data processors in the ClimateData interface architecture:
 - **Abstract base class** — `DataProcessor` base class and registry
 - **Processor utilities** — Helper functions for common operations